Grand Theft Auto modding: FiveM

 FiveM, an alternative multiplayer and role-playing modification for Grand Theft Auto Online, amassed a concurrent player count of 250,000 on Steam in April 2021, surpassing that of the base game.
 Earlier in February, Grand Theft Auto V became the most-watched category on Twitch due to an update for NoPixel, one of FiveM's largest servers which costs around $10,000 monthly in hosting costs.

+On 11 August 2023, Rockstar Games announced that it had acquired Cfx.re, the developers of FiveM.
+In the announcement, Rockstar stated it would "help [Cfx.re] find new ways to support this incredible community and improve the services they provide to their developers and players".

+In February 2025, a comprehensive document titled "The Fall of FiveM" was published, detailing internal conflicts, management issues, and the departure of the original developers following Rockstar Games' acquisition of Cfx.re in 2023.
+The document also discusses the development of the Rockstar Online Modding Engine (ROME), an official modding platform, which is speculated to eventually replace FiveM.

-LCPDFR & LSPDFR
+LCPDFR and LSPDFR

-LCPDFR and LSPDFR are modifications released for Grand Theft Auto IV and Grand Theft Auto V, that convert their respective games into a law enforcement simulator. the mod's developers, G17 Media, also develop RDRFR, a similar law enforcement simulator conversion for Red Dead Redemption 2.
+LCPDFR and LSPDFR are modifications released for Grand Theft Auto IV and Grand Theft Auto V that convert their respective games into a law enforcement simulator.
+The mod's developers, G17 Media, also develop RDRFR, a similar law enforcement simulator conversion for Red Dead Redemption 2.
 As of January 2022, LSPDFR has almost 11 million downloads, and LCPDFR has 2 million downloads; the mods' website, LCPDFR.com, also hosts over 27,000 additional third-party mod files and has over 420,000 registered users.

 LCPDFR and LSPDFR made news in Australia in 2017, when New South Wales Police Minister Troy Grant denounced the mods on Seven News, calling the ability to install addons based on the NSW Police and harm in-game NSW Police officers or potentially commit police brutality as them "perverse" and "inaccurate".
 Grant's statements were met with criticism from the LSPDFR community, including a developer of one of the NSW Police mods, who said their content was harmless and that they "inspired kids to think of a career in the emergency services field".

-Decision-Making Study
+Decision-making study

 Researchers at Brigham Young University and UBC Sauder School of Business conducted a decision-making study in partnership with LSPDFR, with the goal of studying how players behave in law-enforcement situations.
 The study included a survey and optional data collection of players while using the modification.
 The study has since closed and results are being analyzed.